 ARTICLE XIII: DISSOLUTION

-In the event that the Delta-Greely Youth Hockey and Figure SkatingAssociation should dissolve, any and all purchases (i.e.: team equipment, propane grill, Bunn coffee maker, skates, First Aid Kits, etc.) made by the Association will stay at the Liewer-Olmstead Arena and become the property oftheCity of Delta Junction.
+In the event that the Delta-Greely Youth Hockey and Figure Skating Association should dissolve, any and all purchases (i.e.: team equipment, propane grill, Bunn coffee maker, skates, First Aid Kits, etc.) made by the Association will stay at the Liewer-Olmstead Arena and become the property of the City of Delta Junction.

 Upon dissolution, any remaining net proceeds from gaming activity under AS 05.15 will be distributed to one or more existing permittees, other than a multiple-beneficiary permittee, in accordance with 15 AAC 160.020(a)(5).